Home Page

 5. ASSIGNMENTS AND CAMPAIGN SERVICE

 Because of his special enlistment status, Burnet received no recruit training prior to embarking for service in France on the 3rd of December 1914.
-He was essentially thrust into the then existing Army Post organization that had been used in the Boer War and had maintained its organization and procedures since that war.
-Crabb (1970) [4] gives the following description of the postal operations during the Great War:
+He was essentially thrust into the then existing Army Post Office organization that had been used in the Boer War and had maintained its organization and procedures since that war.
+Crabb (1970)[14] gives the following description of the postal operations during the Great War:

 "When hostilities commenced in 1914, a contingent of some 300 Royal Engineers, to which the Postal Service was attached, accompanied the British Expeditionary Force to France.
 The system was briefly that mail in this country (England) was collected at London then shipped to the Base Army Post Offices at Le Havre, Rouen, Boulogne, and Calais, and then to the various Army Post Offices which were mainly established at Divisional Headquarters, etc., and then by vehicle, or on foot, to the Unit Field Post Offices which were attached to the front line troops."